-Instructors: Glenn Arakaki, Craig Ohta, Clifford Yamashiro
+Faculty: Glenn Arakaki, Craig Ohta, Clifford Yamashiro

 This is a one year certificate program which covers the advanced technological systems present on today's automobiles.
 Individuals who hold an Associate of Science degree from an accredited community college are potentially eligible for admission to the program.
 In addition, technicians currently working in industry who can benefit from the instruction may also be eligible for admission.
-Details on admission requirements, program requirements, and course requirements can be obtained from an academic counselor or from program instructors.
+Details on admission requirements can be obtained from an academic counselor or from program instructors.
 The program is offered only during the evening hours.
+Cost for textbooks is approximately 110.00.
+Personal tools are required.